Armorix13/wifi-selfcare-admin/replit.md

 - ✓ Added comprehensive grid-based data display with sorting and pagination
 - ✓ Integrated real-time analytics with success rates and performance indicators
 - ✓ Fixed permission system to include manage-installations and manage-leads permissions
+- ✓ Enhanced installation forms with document upload for Aadhar card (front/back) and passport photo
+- ✓ Added address field to leads section and removed score field as requested
+- ✓ Implemented working action buttons with status update functionality
+- ✓ Added "New Installation" and "New Lead" forms with complete field validation
+- ✓ Document upload capability for Aadhar card images and passport size photos
+- ✓ Alternate phone number field added to installation requests
 - ✓ All features fully functional with responsive design and dummy data integration

 **January 2025 - Complete API Migration to Dummy Data**